Lamden/lamden-bridge/README.md

 Run `npx hardhat test` inside `./eth`.

-### Reproducing end to end test for Tau tokens
+### Reproducing the end to end test for Tau tokens

+Note: Deployment of contracts may be skipped, and contracts interacted with at addresses already deployed and listed in the config files.

 1. **Deploying to Ethereum**

 Begin by setting up the ethereum contracts.
 These are deployed using hardhat from the `./eth` directory.
-Configure `hardhat.config.js` to have the correct solidity version, correct network urls and correct private keys for the accounts that will be deploying the contracts.
+Install hardhat by running `npm install --save-dev hardhat`.
+Configure `hardhat.config.js` to have the correct solidity version, correct network urls and correct private keys to the accounts that will be deploying the contracts.
 For the two contracts `ControlledToken` and `ClearingHouse_1` within `TwoWayBridge.sol` we will be using neworks labeled `rinkeby1` and `rinkeby2`.
 These are actually the same network but contain different accounts for the two contracts.
-After infura links and account keys are configured, deploy the token contract by running `npx hardhat scripts/deploy_token.js --network rinkeby2`.
+After infura links and account keys are configured, deploy the token contract by running `npx hardhat run scripts/deploy_token.js --network rinkeby2`.
 This should return the address of the token contract, which you should copy and pass as constructor argument to `Token.deploy()` within `./scripts/deploy_bridge.js`.
-Afterwards deploy bridge contract using `npx hardhat scripts/deploy_bridge.js --network rinkeby1`.
-Copy the bridge's address.
+Afterwards deploy bridge contract using `npx hardhat run scripts/deploy_bridge.js --network rinkeby1`.
+Save the bridge's address.

 2. **Deploying to Lamden**

-Deploying contracts on the lamden side: simply deploy `lamden_bridge.py` contract inside the Lamden wallet app, and pass the bridge's eth address, copied in the last step, as a constructor argument.
+Deploying contracts on the lamden side: simply deploy `lamden_bridge.py` contract inside the Lamden wallet app, and pass the token's eth address, copied in the last step, as a constructor argument.

 3. **Configuring listening servers**